Can Apollo Commercial Real Estate Finance Inc. (ARI) Remain Competitive?

 Sponsored

-The average price from analysts is $11.38, which is -$0.04 below the current price.
+The average price from analysts is $11.38, which is $0.08 above the current price.
 ARI currently public float of 139.56M and currently shorts hold a 4.00% ratio of that float.
-Today, the average trading volume of ARI was 1.31M shares.
+Today, the average trading volume of ARI was 1.32M shares.

 ARI’s Market Performance

-ARI stocks went down by -2.97% for the week, with a monthly drop of -4.11% and a quarterly performance of 7.84%, while its annual performance rate touched -13.88%.
-The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.65% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -2.50% for ARI stocks with a simple moving average of -2.95% for the last 200 days.
+ARI stocks went up by 1.35% for the week, with a monthly drop of -5.68% and a quarterly performance of 18.82%, while its annual performance rate touched -16.05%.
+The volatility ratio for the week stands at 2.39% while the volatility levels for the past 30 days are set at 2.68% for Apollo Commercial Real Estate Finance Inc. The simple moving average for the period of the last 20 days is -3.05% for ARI stocks with a simple moving average of -3.82% for the last 200 days.

 Analysts’ Opinion of ARI